E. F. Albee: Early life

-Albee was born on October 8, 1857 in Machias, Maine to Nathaniel Smith Albee and Amanda Higgins Crocker.
+Albee was born on October 8, 1857, in Machias, Maine, to Nathaniel Smith Albee and Amanda Higgins Crocker.

 Career

 He toured with P. T. Barnum as a roustabout, then, in 1885, he partnered with Benjamin Franklin Keith in operating the Bijou Theatre in Boston, Massachusetts.
 With the success of their business, it grew into the Keith-Albee theatre circuit of vaudeville theatres.
 Albee gradually took managerial control of Keith's theatrical circuit.
 They were the first to introduce moving pictures in the United States.

 In 1900, Pat Shea of Buffalo proposed to Keith and Albee that they should set up a shared booking arrangement for vaudeville similar to the Theatrical Syndicate.
 They called a meeting in May 1900 in Boston of most of the major vaudeville managers, including Weber & Fields, Tony Pastor, Hyde & Behman of Brooklyn, Kohl & Castle, Colonel J.D.
 Hopkins, and Meyerfield & Beck of the Orpheum Circuit of the western United States.

 They did not invite Frederick Freeman Proctor, Keith's main competitor, but the other managers objected and insisted on a meeting in New York where Proctor was invited.
 The Vaudeville Managers Association (VMA) was founded at the New York meeting.
 Keith and Albee dominated the new organization.
 Albee was president of the VMA's United Bookings Office from its formation in 1906.
 Albee had most of the major vaudeville circuits give him control of their theatrical bookings where he charged acts a 5% commission.

-When performers tried to form a union, he set up National Vaudeville Artists and made membership in it a requirement for booking through his company.
-His partner Keith died in Palm Beach, Florida in 1914.
+When performers tried to form a union (White Rats), he set up National Vaudeville Artists and made membership in it a requirement for booking through his company.
+The National Vaudeville Artists built the National Vaudeville Artists Hospital, which later became the Will Rogers Memorial Hospital related to the Cure cottages of Saranac Lake.
+Edwards Davis was a president (1921) of the National Vaudeville Artists.

+His partner, Benjamin Franklin Keith, died in Palm Beach, Florida, in 1914.

-He formed the Keith-Albee-Orpheum corporation on January 28, 1928 with Joseph P. Kennedy.
+He formed the Keith-Albee-Orpheum corporation on January 28, 1928, with Joseph P. Kennedy.
 Radio Corporation of America bought his company and formed RKO Pictures ("Radio-Keith-Orpheum") and turned the Orpheum vaudeville circuit into a chain of movie theaters.